neel1996/gitconvex/ui/README.md

 ## Contribute!

 If you are interested in contributing to the project, fork the repo and submit a PR.
-Currently there are only 3 maintainers working on the project, so the review may take some time.
-Hopefully will get a couple more on board soon to maintain the repo
+Currently there are only 3 maintainers working on the project, so the review may take some time

 ### Guidelines

-Fork the repo and raise a new Pull Request to merge your branch with the `development` branch of this repo.
-Once the review is complete, the PR will be approved and merged with `master`
+Fork the repo and raise a new Pull Request to merge your branch with the `master` branch of this repo.
+Once the review is complete, the PR will be approved and merged

 ##### API schema request